-Choosing from one of three Career Paths
+Choosing from One of Three Career Paths

-- Inspectors of safety engineering examine designs and methods that assist workplaces in complying with health and safety regulations.
+- Inspectors of Safety Engineering examine designs and methods that assist workplaces in complying with health and safety regulations.

 - A civil or mechanical engineering degree will give you the best chance to launch your career as a safety engineering inspector.

-- If your college offers health and safety courses, take some classes related to your chosen career path.
+- If your college offers health and safety courses, take classes related to your chosen career path.
 These may include courses on risk communications and handling hazardous materials.

 Get a Master’s or Doctorate Degree to Qualify for more Lucrative Jobs